Should I Choose Liposuction or CoolSculpting?

 - Is being deceptive about how CoolScuplting works

 Liposuction removes the fat cell AND the fat from the body.
-It can then be placed elsewhere using fat transfer (click to learn more about fat transfer) to enhance areas like the breast or buttocks, or we dispose of the fat as medical waste.
+It can then be placed elsewhere using fat transfer to enhance areas like the breast or buttocks, or we dispose of the fat as medical waste.

 What Are the Side Effects of CoolSculpting?